 One way cable TV and telephone companies increase your bill is by having you rent their equipment.
-If you’ve cut the cable cord but still use your former pay TV provider for internet access, you may want to check your bill and see if you are being charged a rental fee for a modem and/or router that they supply.
+If you’ve cut the cable cord but still use your former pay-TV provider for a standalone internet plan, you may want to check your bill and see if you are being charged a rental fee for a modem and/or router that they supply.

 What Does a Modem Do?

-Modem is the short term we use for modulator de-modulator.
+The word “modem” is the short term we use for modulator/demodulator.
 Essentially it encodes and decodes electrical impulses into information passed over a wire.
-Those that remember or still use dial up internet use a phone modem to encode and decode digital information used by a computer into analog signals that can be sent over the phone line.
+Those that remember or still use dial-up internet use a phone modem to encode and decode digital information used by a computer into analog signals that can be sent over the phone line.

 Cable companies use a transmission standard called Data Over Cable Service Interface Specification or DOCSIS.
 This is important to know because the modem, you will need must use the DOCSIS standard.
 The modem will take a coaxial input on one side and an Ethernet output on the other.
 From there, the Ethernet cable is plugged into a home router.

 Currently, most cable companies offer a gigabit internet service.
 However, they typically require a DOCSIS 3.1 modem to take advantage of that speed.
 They are considerably more expensive than a DOCSIS 3.0 router which majority of cable companies will support for speeds below that.

 However, I’ve installed a DOCSIS 3.0 modem with Xfinity home internet and received downloads speeds up to 400 Mbps.
 So, a DOCSIS 3.0 modem can still deliver home internet at ridiculously fast speeds.

 Cable companies sometimes supply a modem/router combo device.
 I’ve found that these devices make for poor routers, leaving less than desirable WiFi coverage in your home.
 In most cases, it’s better to purchase a router separate from your cable modem.